List of Onegai My Melody characters: Antagonists

 Just like Uta, Kuromi has affections for Hiiragi.
 Her affections for him seem somewhat stronger than Uta's, however.
 A running gag throughout the series involves Kuromi's strange fantasy sequences involving Hiiragi and sometimes his brother, Jun.
 In Sukkiri, Baku makes Kuromi a dakimakura with Hiiragi's face on it.
 In one episode, Kuromi used the power of the Melody Key to turn herself into a human being so she could dance with him, taking the pseudonym Kurumi Nui.
-Hiiragi actually seemed to be very attracted to Kurumi Nui, but, unfortunately, the spell had a Cinderella-esque effect: if Kuromi did not return to the spell-casting circle before all the magical candles blew out, she'd be turned into a tapir like Baku.
+Hiiragi actually seemed to be very attracted to Kurumi Nui, but, unfortunately, the spell had a Cinderella-esque effect: if Kuromi did not return to the spell-casting circle before all the magical candles blew out, she'd be turned back into a tapir like Baku.
 Because of this, she had to run away in the middle of dancing with Hiiragi, but he kissed her hand in farewell.
-In the show's opening theme prior to this episode, Kuromi is seen in the rain under a blue umbrella (Uta is usually in this part).
+In the show's opening theme prior to this episode, Kuromi is seen in the rain under a blue umbrella (Uta is in this scene in other episodes).
 Kuromi also turns into Kurumi Nui in episode 31 of KuruKuru Shuffle and makes an appearance in episode 36 of the first series in part of Hiiragi's dream, though she has no speaking lines.

 Besides being desperate, Kuromi also has a bit of a good side.
 On Christmas Eve, she first refused to accept the gift her parents' gave because she was still displeased on why nobody, not even them, came to visit when she was imprisoned.
 But with it include a letter telling that her parents still cherished her and that they even tried to come inside the dungeon but weren't permitted.
 Deeply touched by this, Kuromi accepted the present.
 She then returned to Uta whom she ignored to help earlier.
 Combined with My Melo's magic with some from Santa Claus, Kuromi helped summoned the spirit of Uta's deceased mother (how this person died isn't known).

 Kuromi is quite lazy, angry and a bit of a glutton, but despite her tomboyish characteristics, she's also very feminine.
 Kuromi shows great interest in weddings, lolita fashion, and romance novels and manga.
 She enjoys napping and designing wedding dresses, though Baku has stated that he doesn't like her fashion sense.
 Kuromi considers herself to be high-maintenance, forcing Baku and anyone she casts dark magic on to call her "Kuromi-sama".
 She often refers to herself as "pretty devil girl Kuromi-chan".

 A purple tapir and Kuromi's sidekick with the ability to fly.
 He, in some episodes, appears to have a crush on Kuromi, and is often victim to Kuromi's anger.
 Kuromi is frequently very physically abusive to him, but regardless, she truly does love him, despite the fact that they're both animals, they have a master-pet relationship.